Ichmed/Thousndoor/Writing/Brined Fish and Browned Onions.md

 so if you are ever anywhere in Niederhaven, look out for that small green door between the tackle whittler and the harpoon smithy.

 #### About the Author
 Arzac Silvermead, born in Thousndoor, is a culinary corresponded.
-He writes the weekly column _Tables and Taverns_, about small and lesser known restaurants in the city, for the _Daily Sprite_ as well as publishing a series of travel journals on his own dime.
+He writes the weekly column _Tables and Taverns_, about small and lesser known restaurants in the city, for the _Daily Sprite_.
+He also publishes a series of travel journals on his own dime.